 W4P India has co-created several social innovation tools and platforms with the communities.
 These tools are based on principles of neutral participation, creativity and collective decision-making.
-They serve multiple functions of facilitating deep listening for gathering insights, shared spaces for meaningful dialogue, and collaboration for co-creating solutions.
+These serve multiple functions of facilitating deep listening for gathering insights, shared spaces for meaningful dialogue, and collaboration for co-creation of solutions.

 W4P is developing a capacity building module with the Gram Panchayats for sensitizing them towards adopting self-employment opportunities, especially for vulnerable communities.
-The module aims to mainstream entrepreneurship through the local development aconda
+The module aims to mainstream entrepreneurship through the local development agenda.

-Safe spaces have been conceptualized as a solidarity platform for women to come together - to raise their voices, express their aspirations, and advance their learning about themselves.
+The safe spaces have been conceptualized as a solidarity platform for women to come together - to raise their voices, express their aspirations, and advance their learning about themselves.

+DIGITAL APP

 These are interactive selflearning tools developed with the communities.

 These are being rolled out as courses through the information kiosks, and aim to inspire entrepreneurship, especially among the youth.

+INFORMATION

+in the second

+au - 100 - 10

-Information kiosks offer internet and computer services through which communities can avail government schemes, apply for insurance etc. These kiosks also act as local points of contact and information dissemination on employment and selfemployment options.
-PERSONAS
+Information kiosks offer internet and computer services through which communities can avail government schemes, apply for insurance etc.

-W4P has identified profiles based on common characteristics ('personas') through which it maps the journey of an entrepreneur.
-The needs of each persona then form the basis of designing specific support services.
-PROGRESSION MAP
+These kiosks also act as local points of contact and information dissemination on employment and selfemployment options.

 To enhance understanding of each persona's journey, the progression map is used to track the trajectory of an entrepreneur.
 Apart from assessing quantitative evidence of growth, W4P uses this tool to observe changes in the entrepreneur.

-Following a fly on the wall, observer method, this tool helps W4P understand ambiguous factors that drive entrepreneurship.
-Based on principles of ethnography, this tool unearths hidden narratives.
-INTERACTIVE COMIC BOOKLET Interactive comic booklets give the reader information on the processes and resources required to start an enterprise.
-ENTERPRISE DEVELOPMENT COALITION
+DAY IN THE LIFE OF

+COALITION

 The regional coalition is a multi-stakeholder learning and action platform for co-creating solutions and facilitating convergent action for entrepreneurship led job creation.
-ENTERPRISE FAIR

-Market places that build networks between entrepreneurs and support service providers.
-Such fairs also extend the W4P reach by creating a momentum in the community towards pursuing entrepreneurship.
-KAUN BANEGA BUSINESS LEADER
+Following a fly on the wall,

+observer method, this tool

+ambiguous factors that drive

+entrepreneurship.
+Based on

+principles of ethnography,

+this tool unearths hidden

+helps W4P understand